bobby-palmer/bobby-palmer/README.md

 # Hi there 👋, I'm Bobby!
 📖 I'm a current undergrad at the University of Michigan, seeking a bachelors degree in Computer Science.
 🌱 In my spare time, I'm learning Rust 🦀
-🚀 I love anything to do with space travel and hope to set foot on Mars someday.
 🏃 When I'm not programming, I'm probably running.
 Currently, I'm trying to run a sub 15 minute 5K.
 ## 🛠️ Languages and Tools
 <div id="tools">